heathermiller/dist-prog-book/chapter/8/big-data.md

   - Large-scale Parallelism on Graphs
     - Why a separate graph processing model? what is a BSP? working of BSP?
 Do not stress more since its not a map reduce world exactly.
     - GraphX programming model (working on this)
-  - Querying: more declarative, built on top MP models.
+  - Querying: we need more declarative interfaces, built on top MP models.
-    - Sawzall {%cite pike2005interpreting --file big-data %}
+    - Sawzall {%cite pike2005interpreting --file big-data %}: first one propose
     - Pig {% cite olston2008pig --file big-data %}: on top of Hadoop, independent of execution platform, in theory can compiled into DryadLINQ too; what is the performance gain/lost?
 Easier to debug?
     - Hive {%cite thusoo2009hive --file big-data %}
     - DryadLINQ: SQL-like, uses Dryad as execution engine;